dumbfunded/dumb-site/content/about.md

 free (or nearly free) services.

 ### [GitHub](https://github.com/)
 Hosts the [git repository](https://github.com/dumbfunded/dumb-site) the site lives in.

-Average monthly cost: $0
+While the repo had to be public to keep the cost at $0, who cares.

 ### [NS1](https://ns1.com/)
 Hosts authoritative DNS for `dumbfunded.io`.

-Average monthly cost: $0
+No charge.

 ### [Hugo](https://gohugo.io/)
 Open source static site generator that builds this here website.

-Average monthly cost: $0 *(it is open source after all)*
+Costs nothing, naturally.

 ### [AWS](https://aws.amazon.com/)
 dumbfunded stores its original images in S3.